5stestresearch/five-second-test-first-impression-testing/README.md

 Email: 5stest.research([AT])gmail.com

 **Eduard Kuric**\
-He is a researcher and lecturer at [Faculty of Informatics and Information Technologies](https://www.fiit.stuba.sk/), [Slovak University of Technology in Bratislava](https://www.stuba.sk/).
-His research interests include human-computer interaction analysis, user modeling, personalized web-based systems, and machine learning.
+He received his PhD degree in computer science from the [Faculty of Informatics and Information Technologies](https://www.fiit.stuba.sk/), [Slovak University of Technology in Bratislava](https://www.stuba.sk/).
+He is a researcher and assistant professor at the same university.
+His research interests include human-computer interaction, user modeling, personalized web-based systems, and machine learning.
 Eduard is also the head of the UX Research Department and the founder of [UXtweak](https://www.uxtweak.com/).
 - [LinkedIn](https://www.linkedin.com/in/eduard-kuric-b7141280/)
 - [Google Scholar](https://scholar.google.com/citations?user=MwjpNoAAAAAJ&hl=en&oi=ao)
 - Email: eduard.kuric([AT])stuba.sk

 **Peter Demcak**\
-Researcher with background in software engineering, whose current topics of interest involve user behavior, human-computer interaction, UX research methods and design practices, and machine learning.
+He received his master’s degree in computer science from the [Faculty of Informatics and Information Technologies](https://www.fiit.stuba.sk/), [Slovak University of Technology in Bratislava](https://www.stuba.sk/).
+He is a researcher with background in software engineering, whose current topics of interest involve user behavior, human-computer interaction, UX research methods & design practices, and machine learning.
 Currently occupies the position of a scientific and user experience researcher at [UXtweak](https://www.uxtweak.com/), with focus on research that supports work of UX professionals.
 - Email: peter.demcak([AT])uxtweak.com

 **Matus Krajcovic**\
-He is a user experience researcher at [UXtweak](https://www.uxtweak.com/) and computer science student at [Faculty of Informatics and Information Technologies](https://www.fiit.stuba.sk/), [Slovak University of Technology in Bratislava](https://www.stuba.sk/).
-He focuses on data analysis and research in machine learning use in the field of human-computer interaction.
+User experience researcher at [UXtweak](https://www.uxtweak.com/) and computer science student at [Faculty of Informatics and Information Technologies](https://www.fiit.stuba.sk/), [Slovak University of Technology in Bratislava](https://www.stuba.sk/).
+Currently focuses on data analysis and research in machine learning use in the field of human-computer interaction.
 - [LinkedIn](https://linkedin.com/in/matus-krajcovic)
 - Email: matus.krajcovic([AT])uxtweak.com